-Dean Clinic recognizes its responsibility to patients to assist in the prevention of identity theft and fraudulent use of identification to obtain medical services.
+Dean Medical Group recognizes its responsibility to patients to assist in the prevention of identity theft and fraudulent use of identification to obtain medical services.

 In order to comply with the Federal Trade Commission's new identity theft prevention program requirements, we are asking patients ages 18 and over to show photo identification at check-in.